joelparkerhenderson/demo-swift-charts/README.md

 }
 ```

-Verify:
+## Run

-  * Run the project.
+Run the project.

-  * You should see the text “No chart data available”.
+The Simulator screen shows the text "This is the chart ready for data."

-  * If you don't see the text, then look in Xcode for any error messages, and also verify that you set the custom class correctly.
+If you don't see the text, then look in Xcode for any error messages, and also verify that you set the custom class correctly.

+Congratulations, you're successful!

 ## Tracking

 * Package: demo_swift_charts
-* Version: 1.0.1
+* Version: 3.0.0
 * Created: 2016-04-09
-* Updated: 2016-08-11
+* Updated: 2017-09-22
 * License: BSD, GPL, MIT
-* Contact: Joel Parker Henderson (joel@joelparkerhenderson.com)
+* Contact: Joel Parker Henderson (http://joelparkerhenderson.com)